 Opened in 1999, the Hanging Rock Battlefield Trail in Salem (just outside of Roanoke) is associated with Southern Virginia's impressive Civil War history.
 The northern trailhead at Hanging Rock was the site of the 1864 Hunter's Raid, in which General John McCausland's Confederate forces won a substantial victory against the retreating Union army under the command of General David Hunter.
 The site is marked by a monument along State Route 311.

 After passing under Interstate 81, you will soon enter the township of Salem.
-The trails curves through a residential area, and houses flank the trail until you reach the southern trailhead at Timberview Road.
+The trail curves through a residential area, and houses flank the trail until you reach the southern trailhead at Timberview Road.
 If time permits on your return to the northern trailhead, take a quick jaunt on the short hiking trail at the Hanging Rock trailhead.
-It meanders along Peter's Creek right up to Interstate 81.
+It meanders along Peter's Creek right up to I-81.